-Deal breakers are behaviors, values, and/or characteristics of a potential long term partner that you fundamentally disagree with.
-Deal breakers are useful tools to prevent potential unhealthy behaviors, unbalanced relationship roles, or potentially dangerous situations in your relationship.
-Discussing your dating deal breakers is the first round in vetting out any deviations from you values and intended lifestyles and will bring you and your potential partner closer if your preferences are align.
+Deal breakers are behaviors, values, and characteristics of a potential long-term partner that you fundamentally disagree with and are useful tools to help prevent unhealthy behaviors, unbalanced relationship roles, or potentially dangerous situations.
+Discussing your dating deal breakers helps you identify any deal breakers in a potential partner and can bring you closer if you and they are aligned.

 Physical Abuse

 Communication is an important tool for understanding your partner.
-Unfortunately it can also be used as a weapon to harm, demean, threat, and control.
+Unfortunately, it can also be used as a weapon to harm, demean, threaten, and control.
 If your partner uses language to criticize instead of connect, it is a big red flag.
-Listed below are some examples of how your partner may be using language against you instead of to work with you.
-Be aware of the following red flags and leave the relationship as soon as you notice these deal breaking behaviors.
+That includes:

 - Insulting your character, calling you names